pyeventsourcing/eventsourcing/README.md

 the Python Package Index.

-For the examples below, and so that the test suite might pass, please also install the 'sqlalchemy' distribution (and also the 'mock' distribution if not included in your Python's 'unittest' and you would like to run the test suite).
+For the examples below, and so that the test suite might pass, please also install the 'sqlalchemy' distribution.

     pip install eventsourcing sqlalchemy

+Also install the 'mock' distribution, if that's not included in your Python's 'unittest' and you would like to run the test suite.

-After installation, the test suite should pass, if you run it.
+After installation, if you run the test suite, it should pass.

+    python -m unittest discover eventsourcingtests -v

 Please do register an issue if you find a bug.

-    python -m unittest discover eventsourcingtests -v

 ## Development